Welcome

 Possible Options:

 According to German law, you may either choose the birth or current name of either spouse.
 The German spouse may choose a double-barrelled surname for him- or herself, if his/her name does not become the joint family name.
+As of the 01.05.2025 it will be also possible to choose a double-barreled surname consisting of both spouses names.

 You can also choose not to apply German law, but the law of one of the spouse's home country for your married name.
 It is advisable to choose this option if the preferred married name is not permissible according to German law.